champifyio/env/README.md

 ### Initialization Safety

-If you have a function or a class that requires a certain env var to function, @champify/env allows you to enforce that the env var is initialized within that context.
+If you have a function or a class that requires a certain env var, @champify/env enforces initialization within that context.
 E.g.,

 ```typescript
 import { EnvVarContext } from '@champify/env';